wilsonmar/wilsonmar.github.io/_posts/2020-01-19-bash-scripts.md

 {% include l18n.html %}
 {% include _toc.html %}

+   To avoid the toil and human error of manually typing commands on each new instance, I've written bash shell scripts that install what is needed on a MacOS or Linux terminal.
+A <strong>single command</strong> installs all that is needed:
+   XCode, Bash, git, Ruby, docker, docker-compose.

 NOTE: This page is still actively under construction.

-   To avoid the toil and human error of manually typing commands on each new instance, I've written bash shell scripts that install all that is needed to run on new MacOS or Linux terminal with a <strong>single command</strong>.

 ## Input password

-1. First, be at a Terminal console on macOS or after instantiating a Linux machine.
+1. First, be at a Terminal on macOS or console after instantiating a Linux machine on VMWare, EC2, or other cloud.

-   The script was tested on Ubuntu, but has untested code for CentOS and Red Hat.
+   The script was tested on Ubuntu as well (running within VMWare Fusion on macOS), but has untested code for CentOS and Red Hat (running within EC2).

 1. To avoid being asked to enter your password on every run, add yourself to the <tt>sudoers</tt> file.